 Completion of a degree in dentistry from an academic institution not recognized by the Commission on Dental Accreditation of Canada (CDAC).

 Completion of The Assessment of Fundamental Knowledge (AFK) examination of the National Dental Examining Board (NDEB) within 3 years of the application deadline.
-Valid AFK scores for admission for 2020-2021 include the period of February 1, 2017 - February 1, 2020.
+Valid AFK scores for admission for 2021-2022 include the period of February 1, 2018 – March 1, 2021.
+This is the first year that we will be accepting the February AFK that was written in the same year of application.
+Please note that this is subject to change from year to year.

 2. Dental Aptitude Test